-We will apply multiple factor analysis on above SNP matrices.
-We will combine the evidence from multiple cell lines of the same type but handle distinct separately, including Sub Aim 1.2.
+We will apply multiple factor analysis on the above SNP matrices.
+We will combine the evidence from multiple cell lines of the same type but handle distinct cell lines separately.
 For a specific cell line, we will apply multiple factor analysis on multiple groups of assays for the function similarity of any pair of SNPs of our interest.
-Multiple factor analysis (MFA) is an extension of factor analysis that is a classic methodology in multiple variable analyses.
-While factor analysis is widely used in computational biology [ref], MFA has been infrequently used epistasis analysis and data integration.
-However, it is an unexplored tool perfect for the integratively epistatic analysis.
+Multiple factor analysis (MFA) is a well-established extension of factor analysis in multiple variable analyses.
+While factor analysis is widely used in computational biology [ref], MFA has been infrequently used for epistasis analysis and data integration.
 Considering the scenario of multiple transcription factor binding assays of a cell using Chip-seq, some TFs may correlate with each other.
 Thus, factor analysis can identify those uncorrelated factors (e.g. driving TFs) and represent the activities of all assayed TFs.
-Multiple factor analysis extends this methodology and deals with distinct groups of assays and aims to avoid the dominance from a single group and balances the influence across all groups.
+Multiple factor analysis extends this methodology and deals with distinct groups of assays and aims to avoid the dominance from a single group and, instead, balances the influence across all groups.
 For instance, histone modification is crucial to the function of DNAs and is also related to transcription factors.
 In the joint study of histone modifications and transcription factor binding, multiple factor analysis identifies common factors that determine both histone modification and transcription factor activity assays.
 MFA assumes any single assay from each group is a linear combination of the common factors, and it can also represent a SNP as linear combinations of the common factors, mathematically equivalent to a point in the space of common factors.

 Escofier and Pages developed multiple factor analysis in the 1980s [ref].
 It uses principal component analysis on each group and first eigen value of each group to weight the influence of all variables (e.g. assays) in the group to avoid dominance of a single group [ref].
 Several R packages provided implementation of the algorithm such as FactoMineR, PCAmixdata, and ade4.
 As demonstrated in our preliminary results, FactoMineR is scalable to genome scale and big data analysis.
 Moreover, it can integrate groups with various number of assays, including a single assay as done in chromatin accessibility and RNA-seq.
 Using FactoMineR, we will quantify the ENCODE function similarity of any SNP pairs described in preprocessing using distance that is inverse with similarity.
 The algorithm consists of the following five steps for each cell type.